 Schedule a detailed briefing call 4-6 weeks before your event.
 Discuss your organization's current technology use, donor demographics, and specific fundraising goals for the evening.
 Effective speakers customize their presentations based on these factors rather than delivering generic talks.

 Consider organizing a small pre-event reception where the speaker can interact informally with key donors.
-These conversations often generate as much value as the formal presentation, allowing for personalized discussions about AI applications relevant to specific donors' interests.
+In our experience, these conversations often generate as much value as the formal presentation, allowing for personalized discussions about AI applications relevant to specific donors' interests and giving priorities.

 Common Pitfalls and How to Avoid Them